-Recent scientific research and technology provides the medical community with new understandings of wound and tissue healing.
-As a result of these scientific studies, we recognize PRP is an all-natural autologous medical procedure performed in physicians offices for scalp, skin, and hair stimulation.
+Recent scientific research and technology provide the medical community with new understandings of wound and tissue healing.
+As a result of these scientific studies, we recognize PRP is an all-natural autologous medical procedure performed in physician’s offices for scalp, skin, and hair stimulation.

 HOW DOES PRP WORK?